syroco/orca/docs/source/getting_started/building_docs.rst

     make livehtml

-You can browse the site at:
+This method has the advantage of automatically refreshing when you make changes to the ``.rst`` files.
+You can browse the site at: http://127.0.0.1:8000.